Dempo SC: Later years (2000–present)

+Dempo became part of the 2024 Bhausaheb Bandodkar Memorial Trophy in August 2024.
+The club began the tournament campaign with a 5–1 defeat to A-League Men club Brisbane Roar on 24 August, in which the only goal was scored through a header by Shallum Pires.
+In the 2024–25 I-League season, Dempo's Trinidadian striker Marcus Joseph scored two hat-tricks in their 8–1 win against SC Bengaluru and 5–2 win against Aizawl.
+As the league season wrapped up, Dempo secured a 4–3 away win against title contender Gokulam Kerala on the final day (April 6), finishing on sixth place with 29 points, while their arch-rival Churchill Brothers finished on top of the table and secured promotion to the Indian Super League.

-Crest
+Crest & colours

 The Dempo Sports Club crest is the official logo for Dempo Corporations sports clubs that it owns.
 The logo includes the words Goa (name of the state Dempo is based in) and Dempo Sports Club (team name).
 The logo also includes a picture of a golden bird in the middle of the crest.

-Colours

 The official colours of Dempo Sports Club are blue and white.
 Ever since their creation Dempo's home colours have always involved blue, mainly with the shirts while the shorts were always either blue or black.
 The away colours were always all white but then in 2011 when Dempo unveiled their away kit the shirt had black stripes on it.
 The shorts however remain the same.

 Ahead of the club's 2020–21 football season, the Golden Eagles introduced the new home and away jerseys to show solidarity towards the health workers in Goa.
-The team announced that they will proudly bear the words “Thank You Goa’s Covid Warriors” on their Home and Away jerseys.
+The team announced that they will proudly bear the words "Thank You Goa's Covid Warriors" on their Home and Away jerseys.

 Rivalries

-Dempo has a major rivalry with their fellow Goan side Churchill Brothers, popularly known as the Goan Derby.
+Dempo has a major rivalry with their fellow Goan side Churchill Brothers, popularly known as "Goan Derby".
+Both the teams are jointly most successful clubs in I-League, having won the title thrice.

-They have also rivalries with other two Goan sides Sporting Clube de Goa, and Salgaocar, whom they faced in I-League and face in Goa Professional League.
+They also have rivalries with other two Goan sides Sporting Clube de Goa, and Salgaocar, whom they faced in I-League and face in Goa Professional League.

-Stadiums

-Home grounds
+Stadium

-Dempo SC has used Fatorda Stadium in Margao, Goa for its home matches in the domestic and regional leagues, which has a capacity of nearly 19,000 spectators.
+Dempo SC initially used the Fatorda Stadium in Margao for home matches in the domestic and regional leagues.

-Fatorda Stadium opened in 1989 and Dempo SC has been using it since for all its I-League matches.
-There have been rumors however that state that Dempo SC could soon very well create its own stadium in Panjim, Goa although not much has been released on the subject.

-Goa Football Association owned Duler Stadium in Mapusa, became the home ground of Dempo during the 2012–13 I-League alongside Tilak Maidan Stadium (from the end of January).
-In Goa, Duler became the second stadium to get AstroTurf since 2006.
-The stadium getting the grant for the Astroturf from FIFA meant that the stadium was part of FIFA's Win in India with India program.
+The 19,000-capacity Fatorda Stadium opened in 1989 and Dempo SC uses it for most of its I-League matches.
+The stadium also served as club's home ground in continental tournaments including the AFC Cup.
+Nagoa Ground in Mapusa became the home ground of Dempo during the 2012–13 I-League, alongside Tilak Maidan.
+The stadium got its astroturf in 2012 as part of FIFA's Win in India with India program.
+Dempo moved to Fatorda Stadium for the 2024–25 season of I-League.